I’m a married stay at home Mom with 2 kids.

 Would you say that the recipes are on the more gourmet/complicated side?

-No. Basic knowledge about cooking and ingredients is helpful, even though I’m a graduate from Culinary School, please note that you shouldn’t need such technical skill to prepare the recipes on the site.
+No. Basic knowledge about cooking and ingredients is helpful, even though I’m a graduate of Culinary School, please note that you shouldn’t need much technical skill to prepare the recipes on the site.

 Who takes the photographs on the site, and what type of equipment is used?

 The 5 o’clock Rush is the chief food photographer and food stylist.
 The camera is a Canon EOS Rebel T2i typically with an EF 50mm f/1.8 lens.
 I also use two Aputure LED Video lights and an OTTLite Craft Light to assist with my White Balance since my photos are taken after 630pm.

 Follow @the5oclockrush on Instagram.
 It contains an up to date feed of my daily dinners photos.
 The photos are ‘real-time’ pictures of what I prepared for my family for dinner and my dinner plate.

 Will the 5 o’clock rush do Product Reviews/Giveaways?

 Possibly… but only if it is something she thinks her readers would be excited about- and a big-ticket item ($$$) would be amazing or something really cool that the 5 o’clock rush feels good about standing behind.
 Contact to inquire firstname.lastname@example.org